Last Updated on

 The EX-401FR really is pretty much everything an intermediate guitarist would want or need to play.

-With a guitar at this price, the tonewood is the most likely candidate for cost cutting.
-This means that in terms of tone, a higher quality or density wood might have been used, aiding the brightness and intensity of the notes.
+With a guitar at this price, the tonewood is the most likely candidate for cost-cutting.
+This means that in terms of tone, higher quality or density wood might have been used, aiding the brightness and intensity of the notes.
 Still, that would be looking at a more expensive/professional level guitar.
 For somebody building up to that, the 401 is a fine stop-gap.

 It’s not the heaviest guitar in the world, so it’s ideal for a live setting, for longer shows.

 The Floyd Rose trem is always a cool piece of kit to have in you guitar arsenal.
 I certainly gave it some thorough use during the review, and any detuning was minimal.

 There really is plenty of bang for buck here.
 The parts, construction, and tones bring everything together into a very desirable instrument.